thanhvu0895/NodeJS-MovieTheater-Management/README.md

 ### Idea for this project:
-- Make a swagger page so users can easily test all apis without PostMan.
+- Make a swagger page so users can easily test all apis without PostMan: https://movienew.cybersoft.edu.vn/swagger/index.html
 - Create a "login with Facebook" button for the swagger